Supplier Code of Conduct

 Workers must have the right to join or form trade unions of their own choosing, and to bargain collectively.

-Suppliers must adopt an open attitude towards the activities of trade unions and their organisational activities and must allow them reasonable access to carry out their representative functions in the workplace.
+You must adopt an open attitude towards the activities of trade unions and their organisational activities and must allow them reasonable access to carry out their representative functions in the workplace.

 Working conditions

-They must provide workers with regular and recorded health and safety training, which must be repeated for new or reassigned workers.
+You must provide workers with regular and recorded health and safety training, which must be repeated for new or reassigned workers.

-Suppliers must provide access to clean toilet facilities and to potable water, and, if appropriate, sanitary facilities for food storage.
+You must provide access to clean toilet facilities and to potable water, and, if appropriate, sanitary facilities for food storage.
 Accommodation, where provided, must be clean, safe, and meet the basic needs of the workers.

-Suppliers must assign responsibility for managing worker health and safety to a senior management representative.
+You must assign responsibility for managing worker health and safety to a senior management representative.

 Working hours

-Our suppliers must ensure that working hours comply with national laws and benchmark industry standards, whichever affords greater protection to workers.
-In any event, they must not require workers to work in excess of 48 hours per week on a regular basis and must provide at least an average one day off for every seven-day period.
+You must ensure that working hours comply with national laws and benchmark industry standards, whichever affords greater protection to workers.
+In any event, you must not require workers to work in excess of 48 hours per week on a regular basis and must provide at least an average one day off for every seven-day period.
 Overtime hours must be voluntary, not demanded on a regular basis, always compensated at a premium rate, and never exceed the international or local limit (whichever is lower).

 No discrimination

-Our suppliers must not discriminate in hiring, compensation, access to training, promotion, termination or retirement based on race, caste, nationality, religion, age, disability, gender, marital status, sexual orientation, health condition, pregnancy, union membership or political affiliation.
+You must not discriminate in hiring, compensation, access to training, promotion, termination or retirement based on race, caste, nationality, religion, age, disability, gender, marital status, sexual orientation, health condition, pregnancy, union membership or political affiliation.

 Regular employment